-4.4 Disagreement, Volume, and Returns
+7.4 Disagreement, Volume, and Returns

-In the previous section, we showed that within-group disagreement has a relatively strong correlation with trading volume in comparison to alternatives.
-Nevertheless, because disagreement is measured for the same time period as abnormal trading volume, a potential concern of reverse causality remains that any changes in the disagreement of StockTwits investors are purely a reaction to the trading volume in the stock market.
+Because disagreement is measured for the same time period as abnormal trading volume, a potential concern remains that any changes in the disagreement of StockTwits investors are purely a reaction to the trading volume in the stock market.
 We alleviate this concern by examining whether disagreement predicts future changes in trading volume.